-Our <receiver> has android:label and android:icon attributes, which are not normally needed on BroadcastReceiver declarations.
+- Our <receiver> has android:label and android:icon attributes, which are not normally needed on BroadcastReceiver declarations.
 However, in this case, those are used for the entry that goes in the menu of available widgets to add to the home screen.
-Hence, you will probably want to supply values for both of those, and use appropriate resources in case you want translations for other languages.

-- Our <receiver> has an <intent-filter> for the android.appwidget.action.APPWIDGET_UPDATE action.
-This means we will get control whenever Android wants us to update the content of our app widget.
-There may be other actions we want to monitor - more on this in a later section. - Our <receiver> also has a <meta-data> element, indicating that its android.appwidget.provider details can be found in the res/xml/widget_provider.xml file.
+Hence, you will probably want to supply values for both of those, and use appropriate resources in case you want translations for other languages. - Our <receiver> also has a <meta-data> element, indicating that its android.appwidget.provider details can be found in the res/xml/widget_provider.xml file.
 This metadata is described in the next section.